 Prescription Errors – Examples

-• Picking errors – a pharmacist keeps a wide range of medication in stock, all stored neatly on shelves.
+- Picking errors – a pharmacist keeps a wide range of medications in stock, all stored neatly on shelves.
 Staff then pick the correct medication to make up a prescription from this stock.
 A member of the pharmacy staff could make a mistake.
 For example, reading the name of a medication wrongly.
 The result could be that the wrong medication is dispensed.

-If you have been given the wrong medication by a pharmacist, and this has had a negative effect on your health, you could be able to make a claim.
+If you have been given the wrong medication by a pharmacist, and this has had a negative effect on your health, you could make a claim.
 Call our claims team to find out how we can help you.

 Prescription Error Claims – How Long Do I Have?